← Back to 史記

 1

-The Grand Historian says: The records of the Five Emperors and Three Dynasties are very ancient.
-Before the Yin dynasty, the genealogies of the feudal lords cannot be established, but since the Zhou dynasty they have become quite recordable.
+The Grand Historian says: The records of the Five Emperors and Three Dynasties go back to great antiquity.
+Before the Yin dynasty, the genealogies of the feudal lords cannot be fixed; only from the Zhou dynasty onward can they be recorded with confidence.
 Confucius followed the historical texts to arrange the Spring and Autumn Annals, recording the first year and correcting the seasons, days, and months—how detailed it is!
 As for arranging the Shangshu, it is brief, without years or months; Some have quite a bit, but many are deficient and cannot be recorded.
 Therefore, where there is doubt, transmit the doubt—that is how cautious he was.

 2

 I have read the genealogical records, and from the Yellow Emperor onward they all have chronological dates.
 When I examined their chronological genealogies and the transmission of the Five Virtues from beginning to end, the ancient texts are all different and contradictory.
-The Master's not arranging their years and months—was that in vain?
-Thereupon I used the Five Emperors' genealogical records and collected from the Shangshu to make a chronological table from the Yellow Emperor through Lianshan to Gonghe.
+That the Master did not arrange their years and months—was that not well-founded!
+Thereupon I used the Five Emperors' genealogical records and the collected chronicles of the Shangshu to compile a genealogical table from the Yellow Emperor through Lianshan to the Gonghe era.

 成王誦魯周公旦,武王弟。初封。齊太公尚,文王、武王師。初封。晉唐叔虞,武王子。初封。秦惡來,助紂。父飛廉,有力。楚熊繹。繹父鬻熊,事文王。初封。宋微子啟,紂庶兄。初封。衛康叔,武王弟。初封。陳胡公滿,舜之後。初封。蔡叔度,武王弟。初封。曹叔振鐸,武王弟。初封。燕召公奭,周同姓。初封。